mdp-toolkit/mdp-docs/source/examples/incsfa/incsfa.rst

 To reduce computation time, only the 40 most significant principal components are computed by CCIPCA.
 Computation of the covariance matrix and its full eigendecomposition (including over 5000 eigenvectors and eigenvalues) is avoided.
 On the 40 × 40 whitened difference space, only the first 5 slow features are computed via MCA and sequential addition.
-Here we consider 500 epochs through the data each time adding a new image to the observation to imitate real-world situation.
+Here we consider 500 passes (epochs) through the data each time adding a new image to the observation to imitate real-world situation.

 .. code:: ipython3

     node = mdp.nodes.IncSFANode(whitening_output_dim=40, output_dim=3)

     for i in range(500):
-        node.train(noisy_data[:i+1])
+        node.train(noisy_data)
     node.stop_training()

     out = node.execute(data)